 Mehul Damani

 Hello!
-I am a second year Ph.D. student at MIT, where I am advised by Jacob Andreas.
+I am a third year Ph.D. student at MIT advised by Jacob Andreas.

 Previously, I worked with Lerrel Pinto at NYU on developing automatic curriculum learning methods for RL agents.
 Before that, I was a part of the MARMot Lab at NUS, where I worked with Guillaume Sartoretti on applying multi-agent reinforcement learning to traffic signal control and multi-agent pathfinding.